bijancot/wp-docker-compose-boilerplate/README.md

 - For wordpress some restriction in php need to be changed, like max upload files etc.

 ### what fixed
 - Added custom config at ```web-config/uploads.ini``` folder that will be automaticly loaded in volume.
-Take a look at this folder for further information.
+Take a look at this folder for further information. (fixed 2nd issues)

 ###### copyrigt &copy; 2020 <a href="https://panjibaskoro.web.id">panjibaskoro.web.id</a>